bcgov/sso-keycloak/helm/kc-cron-job/README.md

 ## 2. Expand the resources in the namespace

 If there is not enough space in the tools namespace for the logs you may need to request more.
+This can be done through the (Platform Services Registry)[https://registry.developer.gov.bc.ca/]

 ## 3. Create the database in the tools namespace